Code of Behaviour

 School Rules (Appended to the Code of Behaviour)

 School rules are drawn up in accordance with the aims of the code of behaviour to facilitate the day-to-day operation of the school.
 They may be revised from time to time as the need arises.
-At the start of each school year, the rules in operation for the school year are printed in the student journal.
+At the start of each school year, the rules in operation for the school year are printed in the student journal and an agreement to abide by said rules is signed by student and parent/guardian.

 The support and co-operation of parents and guardians are essential to the effective operation of the code of behaviour.
-When teachers and parents are not working together, students inevitably suffer.
+When teachers and parents/ guardians are not working together, students inevitably suffer.

 Sanctions may be imposed on any student who offends against the rules of the school, the dress code or is involved in abuse of substances on school property or on school related activities.
 Such substances include alcohol, illegal drugs and other substances deemed to be potentially dangerous.
 The carrying of offensive weapons, including knives of any description, is expressly forbidden.
 Students whose behaviour in the classroom is disruptive of the learning of others will be disciplined.

-Communication from class teachers with parents should be verbal, or by way of written comments in the school journal, report forms or letters.
-Form teachers may phone/text parents.
+Communication from class teachers with parents should be verbal, or by way of, report forms or letters.
+Form teachers may phone/text parents/guardians.
 Written records of all instances of serious misbehaviour are kept and students notified when such records relating to them are being kept.
 Records should also be kept of improvement in behaviour of previously disruptive students.

-Teachers keep Form Teachers/Year Head and the Dean of Discipline informed through incident sheets of student misbehaviour, indiscipline and/or breaches of regulations.
-When necessary, problems are discussed with the Dean of Discipline, Deputy Principal and/or Principal.
+Teachers keep Form Teachers/Year Head and the Deputy Principal informed through Behaviour Reporting on Vsware, When necessary, problems are discussed with the Deputy Principal and/or Principal.

-In cases of serious or disruptive misbehaviour, or behaviour which is a threat to others, a student may be temporarily excluded from school until such time as student, parents and one or more of Year Head, Head of Discipline, Deputy Principal, Principal, should meet.
+In cases of serious or disruptive misbehaviour, or behaviour which is a threat to others, a student may be temporarily excluded from school until such time as student, parents/guardians and one or more of Year Head, Deputy Principal, Principal, should meet.
 In such circumstances, a written undertaking will be required from the student and agreed by parents, that their work, behaviour etc. will conform to the codes currently in place.
-No student will be sent from school during the school day without prior contact with parents.
+No student will be sent from school during the school day without prior contact with parents/guardians.

 Exclusion of Students from School